 Skiing

-Hiring a local guide is strongly recommended.
-The conditions in Lofoten are not the same as the Alps, etc. and the coastal climate means that the weather changes quickly.
-Some local companies with IFMGA certified guides:
+Hiring a local Lofoten certified ski guide is strongly recommended.
+The conditions in Lofoten are not the same as the Alps, Canada, etc. and the coastal climate means that the weather changes quickly.
+Avoid the foreign activity companies that come and go – they are more likely to mis-judge the conditions and take unnecessary risks.
+By using local experts you support the Lofoten community, and you will get the most out of your trip.
+Here are some local companies with IFMGA certified guides:

 - Northern Alpine Guides, Kabelvåg